MicrosoftDocs/cloud-adoption-framework/docs/migrate/migration-considerations/optimize/optimize.md

 ## Improve efficiency

-Determine optimal VM usage, identify idle VMs, or remove idle VMs and unattached disks with cost management.
+Determine optimal VM usage, identify idle VMs, or remove idle VMs and unattached disks using Cost Management and Billing.
 Using information in sizing optimization and inefficiency reports, create a plan to downsize or remove idle VMs.

 ## Next steps